-Our brand new six-week online course, Writing a Psychological Thriller, led by bestselling novelist Erin Kelly is open now for enrolment.
+Our six-week online Writing a Psychological Thriller course is led by bestselling novelist Erin Kelly.
 Erin’s first novel The Poison Tree became a major ITV drama and a Richard and Judy bestseller, and she has since written six novels including the Sunday Times bestseller, He Said/She Said and the official novel and short story series of the hit TV series, Broadchurch.
-Her latest book We Know You Know was published in April 2019.
+Her latest book Watch Her Fall was published in 2021.

 What first drew you to psychological thrillers?
 Thrillers are popular with readers and often rely on an unexpected reveal or twist.
 How do you keep your ideas fresh?